ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 #### Use a LogDNA Agent
 {: #nokubelogdnaagent}

 LogDNA provides an assortment of non-kubernetes agents.
 These agents will behave like the kubernetes agent.
 They will still read read from log files, have retry support, and support super tenancy.
-For Activity Tracker events you should write your events to a file in /var/log/at.
+For Activity Tracker events you should write your events to a file in a subdirectory of /var/log/at.

 - You will need to create your service's Logging STS and Activity Tracker ATS.
 Follow the instructions above.
 - Go to Observability-> Logging